 There is perhaps nothing more frustrating than a false positive pregnancy test.
 One minute you’re celebrating impending parenthood.
 And the next you’re grieving a baby who never was.
 PCOS will not cause a false positive pregnancy test.
 In fact, false positive pregnancy tests are so rare that most women will never have one.
 PCOS can, however, affect your ability to get pregnant.
 It also increases your risk of a very early miscarriage.
 Early miscarriages -- called chemical pregnancies -- are easy to confuse with false positives, since tests will initially result as positive and then later tests result as negative.

-Here’s what you need to know about PCOS, false positive pregnancy tests, and infertility.
+Here’s what you need to know about PCOS, causes of false positive pregnancy tests, and infertility.

 Pregnancy Test 101: Why False Positive Tests are Rare